 Investments are reported at fair value.
+Where applicable, investments are stated at net asset value (or its equivalent) as a practical expedient to fair value.
 Fair value is the price that would be received to sell an asset or transfer a liability in an orderly transaction between market participants at the measurement date.
 See Note 3 for a discussion of fair value measurements.